Database data sources

 Supported databases

 The database connector utilises a JDBC database driver to connect to the database system.
 Funnelback ships with a driver for PostgreSQL.
-Indexing of other databases require installation of an appropriate JDBC driver.
+Indexing of other databases requires installation of an appropriate JDBC driver.

 Configuring a database data source